PayCape

 Amortization in Loans

 Loan amortization is most commonly seen in mortgages, car loans, and personal loans.
 Instead of paying back the entire principal in one lump sum, borrowers make regular monthly payments.
+Amortization of loans is typically spread over a period of 5-30 years, depending on the agreement.
 Each payment includes two parts:

 • Principal: The portion that reduces the outstanding loan balance.